tmplxz/ai-for-politics/README.md

 ## 📖 About the Project

-This project is experimental and aims to stimulate discourse. **It is not a voting recommendation.**
+This project is experimental and aims at stimulating discourse. **It is NOT a voting recommendation.**

 © Authors of "Characterizing the Pros and Cons of Using AI for Political Education